How to Buy a Home If You Don't Qualify For a Mortgage

 Crowdfunding uses small amounts of funds from large groups or individuals.

-Basically, you can pitch your fundraising project to everyday Internet users.
+You can pitch your fundraising project to everyday Internet users.
 If these people accept, they then will contribute to a pool of capital that is collectively formed.

 Crowdfunding to Assist with Your Down Payment and Closing Costs